A1-4U2T1NN/Portfolio/README.md

 ### Contact Me

 Want to connect or give direct feedback?
-Let’s chat on [LinkedIn](www.linkedin.com/in/chigazo-graham).
+Let’s chat on
+<a href="www.linkedin.com/in/chigazo-graham">LinkedIn</a>